 18.2.
 Frequency of data collection

-The national statistical institutes statistical business registers contribute to the production of the EGR frame by delivering data during the annual EGR cycle:
+The national statistical institutes statistical business registers contribute to the production of the EGR frame by delivering data during an annual EGR cycle.

 18.3.
 Data collection

-The Commercial data providers and open sources especially provide Eurostat with data mainly on Extra-EU and EFTA statistical units.
+The Commercial data provider and open data sources provide Eurostat with data mainly on Extra-EU and EFTA statistical units.
 The data on Extra-EU statistical units is injected into the EGR during the production cycle and all the data are made available to the Member States for consultation, check, and challenge.

 For the EGR process Eurostat collects data on legal units, enterprises and multinational enterprise groups and their characteristics, and relationships between legal units.